ProjectAC/ACJudge/README.md

     ./offline

 If it shows the usage of the program...
 Voila!
 You've done it!

 ### For Windows User:

 You may straightly switch to /Release/ folder (for the code has already been built) and run ACJudge.exe!
 Solution for MS - Visual Studio 2015 is in folder Visual studio.
 You may need this if you wish to deal some changes.
+Before building, you should edit /Definations/platform.h to switch the platform, that is, from

+    // #define WINDOWS
+    #define _NIX

+to

+    #define WINDOWS
+    // #define _NIX

 Tip: The pronounciation of word "Windows" is similar with "Wen Dao Si" in Chinese, which means "Plague to Death".